Edwards-R/understanding_docs/interpretation-regions.md

 |Concept author|Fabricius|
 |Concept year|1775|

 The three taxonomic concepts (*B. lucorum*, *B. magnus*, & *B. cryptarum*) were, in 2008, well established and in frequent usage.
-There is therefore a problem: information of *Bombus lucorum*, interpretated according to Latreille in 1802, *from the region of Great Britain* has been found to not correspond or obey the global type concept declared by Latreille in 1802.
+There is therefore a problem: information of *Bombus lucorum*, interpreted according to Latreille in 1802, *from the region of Great Britain* has been found to not correspond or obey the global type concept declared by Latreille in 1802.
 The situation in Great Britain has reached nomenclatural divergence, yet the wider world is not in nomenclatural divergence.

 To solve this, we need to use regionally isolated interpretations to refer to the globally applicable concept versions.
 Here, the new interpretation results from Murray et al in 2008, providing the following interpretations: